RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 >	 * **Internality**: Internal DSLs extend a host language to mimic a domain, while external DSLs have their own custom syntax and can be used independently.
 >
 >	 * **Execution**: Executability can be implemented through model interpretation or code generation.

+### 6.6.2 SOME EXAMPLES OF DSLS

+To make the discussion on DSLs more concrete, we provide excerpts from diverse languages, each with varying applicability and notation.

+> **Résumé** :
+>
+> * Excerpts from diverse DSLs are provided to illustrate their applicability and notation.